 Purpose of the Small-Sized Business Pathway

+T2WG participants generally agreed that the goal of the small-sized business definition is to provide a path for participation for small businesses customers that do not have the technical or financial means or for which projects aren’t large enough to support rigorous data collection and review to participate in the custom programs.
+However, participants differed in their perspectives on the intended scope of the small-sized business pathway.

-CPUC staff expressed that the goal was to create a simple process to support a category of hard-to-reach small customers who have not been served because they are too small, and the staff confirmed that the small business definition was not intended to apply to all small business customers.
-Staff clarified that the Commission’s interest is to provide a small business definition and default accelerated replacement designation for their measures to allow higher incentives and get new participation from that class of customer that previously has not participated because the offerings do not provide enough incentive to change their decisions.
+CPUC staff expressed that the goal of Task 4 was to create a simple process to support a category of hard-to-reach small customers who have not been served because they are too small, and the staff suggested that the small-sized business definition was not intended to apply to all small business customers.
+Staff clarified that the Commission’s interest is to provide a small-sized business definition and default accelerated replacement designation to allow higher incentives and get new participation from that class of customer that previously has not participated because the offerings do not provide enough incentive to change their decisions.
 The new baseline policies are intended to get added participation, not to pay more for the current participation.

-T2WG participants generally agreed that the goal of the small business definition is to provide a path for participation for small businesses customers who do not have the technical or financial means or for which projects aren’t large enough to support rigorous data collection and review to participate in the custom programs.
-But IOUs and implementers indicated that customers must be large enough to have potential energy efficiency projects large enough to warrant the administrative costs of participating in the custom programs.
+IOUs and implementers indicated that customers must still be large enough such that the customers’ potential EE projects are large enough to warrant the administrative costs of participating in the custom programs.
+An implementer commented that the T2WG is responsible for proposing “an evidence-based, standardized, and broadly accepted definition of ‘small business’ that can be easily applied to EE programs,” and that the Staff goal of limiting the small-sized business definition to a subset of small businesses is out of scope is inconsistent with the goals of the simplified POE pathway proposed in T1WG and adopted in E-4818.

 Small Customers vs. Small Projects

-Stakeholder perspectives differed on whether the small business pathway was intended to apply to small customers, small projects, or both.
+Stakeholder perspectives differed on whether the small-sized business pathway was intended to apply to small customers, small projects, or both.

-CPUC staff and consultants clarified that the small business pathway was meant for small customers and not small projects, indicating that the intent was to allow a pathway for small customers to participate in the programs.
+CPUC staff clarified that the small-sized business pathway was meant for small customers and not small projects, indicating that the intent was to allow a pathway for small customers to participate in the programs.
 Staff expressed concern that project developers could break large projects for large customers into multiple small projects and wanted to protect against that.

-Stakeholders noted that the program should provide a simplified pathway for small projects to balance the cost of review with the value of the project, but they acknowledged that small projects still had an opportunity for simplified POE pathways through other “direct-to-default” program designs or through the “low rigor” POE pathwayTask 2 – Tiered POE.
+Stakeholders noted that the program should provide a simplified pathway for small projects to balance the cost of review with the value of the project, but they acknowledged that small projects still had an opportunity for simplified POE pathways through other “direct-to-default” program designs or through the “low rigor” POE pathway (see Task 2 – Tiered POE).
+An implementer indicated a strong preference for both options, since the small-sized business definition would apply to customers while a potential Tier 0 or very low rigor pathway would apply to projects.

-T2WG participants agreed that the definition should focus on identifying and qualifying eligible customers rather than projects.
+T2WG participants agreed that Task 4 should focus on identifying and qualifying eligible small-sized customers rather than projects.

 Evidence/Data Requirements